ebattt/IronyDetection/README.md

 ## Abstract

 Figurative language, such as irony, enriches human communication by conveying meanings beyond literal expressions.
 However, detecting irony poses significant challenges for Natural Language Processing (NLP) due to its subtlety and cultural specificity.
 This study investigates the presence of irony in proverbs across Greek, German, and Italian languages by analyzing the sentiment differences between their literal English translations and intended meanings.
 We constructed a custom multilingual dataset of proverbs, performed preprocessing, and applied various sentiment analysis models, including VADER, DistilBERT, RoBERTa, and a combined approach utilizing FLAN-T5 for text simplification and DistilBERT for sentiment analysis.
-Our experiments revealed that while advanced transformer-based models achieved an overall accuracy of approximately 60% in detecting irony, the combined approach did not significantly enhance performance, underscoring the inherent complexity of irony detection.
+Our experiments revealed that while advanced transformer-based models achieved an overall accuracy of approximately 60% in detecting irony, neither the combined approach nor the direct irony classification method did not significantly enhance performance, underscoring the inherent complexity of irony detection.
 These findings highlight the limitations of current sentiment analysis techniques in capturing the nuances of figurative language and suggest the need for models capable of deeper semantic understanding.
 Future work involves incorporating more sophisticated models and exploring irony detection across different languages and cultures.

 ## Introduction